mytimekumar/pairsgame/README.md

 To download jar file click on the jar file in this repository and next screen click view Raw save file to desktop.

-Please note I am still looking at tweeking this project possibly adding a timer.
-When selecting new game the cards are not shuffling correctly, so will show the same position i.e. game already playing.
+To play this game you do need to have java 1.8 running on your computer.
 Thanks for looking at my project.

 Steven Kumar